cfw-guide/dsi.cfw.guide/_pages/en_US/h2testw-(windows).md

 4. Set your SD card's drive letter as your target.
 5. Ensure "all available space" is selected.
 6. Click "Write + Verify".
-- Wait until the process is completed
+- Wait until the process is completed.

 ___